hcientist/OnlinePythonTutor/unsupported-features.md

 # Unsupported features in Python Tutor

+Python Tutor is maintained by one single volunteer ([me!](http://pgbovine.net/)) in my spare time, so unfortunately I am unable to respond personally to most bug reports and feature requests.
+You've probably been sent to this page since your issue may be listed  here.
+If you think your issue is *not* covered here, email philip@pgbovine.net with details and use the "Generate shortened link" button to include a URL so that I can reproduce your issue.
+Thanks!

+General guidelines:

+- I cannot provide technical support for users who want to install Python Tutor locally on their own computers or host it on their own servers.
+I can provide support only for the official website.
+- I cannot provide support for Python Tutor instances embedded on other people's websites, such as course websites or online tutorials.
+Please contact the people in charge of those websites for help.

+---
-[Python Tutor](http://pythontutor.com/) currently does **NOT** support the following language features.
+[Python Tutor](http://pythontutor.com/) currently does **NOT** support the following programming language features.
 Some of these features will eventually be supported, but others probably won't, due to implementation challenges and other priorities.

-Email philip@pgbovine.net with more bug reports and use the "Generate shortened link" button to include a URL so that I can reproduce them.

 For more details on project status and issue prioritization, check out these videos from March 2018:
 - [Python Tutor project status - 1 of 2 - common feature requests & feasible fixes](https://www.youtube.com/watch?v=oKIqejkxqP0)